-Ever found yourself strolling through a summer farmer's market and before you knew it were loading the car with a basket full of garden fresh tomatoes?
-Or maybe you're blessed with a green thumb and are able to coax vegetables straight from the garden.
-My grandmas both benefited from amazing gardens and made glorious from scratch tomato sauce.
-And now it's your turn with this amazing fresh tomato marinara sauce!
+Ever found yourself strolling through a summer farmer’s market and before you knew it were loading the car with a basket full of garden fresh tomatoes?
+Or maybe you’re blessed with a green thumb and are able to coax vegetables straight from the garden.
+My grandmas both benefited from amazing gardens and made glorious tomato sauce from fresh tomatoes.
+And now it’s your turn with this amazing homemade marinara sauce!

 How to peel a tomato